Bojan Nastić

-Bojan Nastić ([bǒjan nâːstitɕ]; born 6 July 1994) is a Bosnian professional footballer who plays as a left-back for Ekstraklasa club Jagiellonia and the Bosnia and Herzegovina national team.
+Bojan Nastić ([bǒjan nâːstitɕ]; born 6 July 1994) is a Bosnian professional footballer who plays as a left-back for Polish club Wisła Płock.

 Nastić started his professional career at Vojvodina, before joining Genk in 2016.
 In 2019, he was loaned to Oostende.
 Later that year, Nastić moved to BATE Borisov.
 He signed with Jagiellonia in 2021.

-A former Serbian youth international, Nastić made his senior international debut for Bosnia and Herzegovina in 2018.
+A former Serbian youth international, Nastić made his senior international debut for Bosnia and Herzegovina in 2018, earning 5 caps until 2020.

 Club career

 Early career

-Nastić started playing football at his hometown club Vlasenica, before joining youth academy of Serbian team Vojvodina in 2009.
+Nastić started playing football at his hometown club Vlasenica, before joining the youth academy of Serbian team Vojvodina in 2009.
 He made his professional debut against Rad on 7 April 2012 at the age of 17.
 On 25 May 2014, he scored his first professional goal in a triumph over Napredak Kruševac.

 Genk

 In August 2016, Nastić was transferred to Belgian outfit Genk for an undisclosed fee.
-He made his official debut for the club against Zulte Waregem on 28 August.
+He made his official debut for the side against Zulte Waregem on 28 August.

-In April 2018, he extended his contract until June 2020.
+In April 2018, he extended his contract with the squad until June 2020.

 In January 2019, Nastić was loaned to Oostende until the end of season.

-He won his first trophy with the club on 20 July, by triumphing over Mechelen in Belgian Super Cup final.
+He won his first trophy with the club on 20 July, by beating Mechelen in the Belgian Super Cup final.

 BATE Borisov

-In September, Nastić signed a multi-year deal with Belarusian outfit BATE Borisov.
-On 19 March 2020, he made his competitive debut for the side against Energetik-BGU.
-He won his first title with the club on 24 May, by beating Dynamo Brest in Belarusian Cup final after extra time.
+In September, Nastić signed a multi-year deal with Belarusian side BATE Borisov.
+On 19 March 2020, he made his competitive debut for the team against Energetik-BGU.
+He won his first title with the club on 24 May, by triumphing over Dynamo Brest in the Belarusian Cup final.
 On 18 July, he scored his first goal for BATE Borisov in a defeat of Rukh Brest.

 Jagiellonia

-In January 2021, Nastić moved to Polish team Jagiellonia on a contract until June 2024.
-He debuted officially for the club on 7 February against Wisła Kraków.
+In January 2021, Nastić moved to Polish outfit Jagiellonia on a contract until June 2024.
+He debuted officially for the squad on 7 February against Wisła Kraków.
 On 20 March, he scored his first goal for Jagiellonia in a victory over Lech Poznań.
+He won his first piece of silverware with the club on 25 May 2024, when they were crowned league champions.

+Wisła Płock

+On 24 June 2024, Nastić moved to second-tier club Wisła Płock on a free transfer.
+He signed a deal until the end of the 2024–25 season, with a one-year extension option.
+In Wisła, he was assigned with a squad number 5.
+Nastić debuted there three days later, during a 1–2 away victory over Warta Poznań, it was also his debut in a starting lineup.

 International career

-Despite representing Serbia at various youth levels, Nastić decided to play for Bosnia and Herzegovina at senior level.
+Despite representing Serbia at various youth levels, Nastić decided to play for Bosnia and Herzegovina at the senior level.

 In May 2018, his request to change sports citizenship from Serbian to Bosnian was approved by FIFA.
 Later that month, he received his first senior call-up, for friendly games against Montenegro and South Korea.
 He debuted against the former on 28 May.